Ci2Lab/Applied_Causal_Inference_Course/README.md

 ## Suggested Python Libraries

-- [DoWhy](https://py-why.github.io/dowhy/index.html).
-A Python library that provides several tools for causal inference, modeling causal assumptions, and validating them.
+- [DoWhy](https://py-why.github.io/dowhy/index.html): A Python library that provides several tools for causal inference, modeling causal assumptions, and validating them.
+It is user-friendly and widely used for causal inference tasks, including treatment effect estimation and counterfactual analysis.

-- [pgmpy](https://pgmpy.org/).
-Python library for Bayesian Networks, supporting structure learning, parameter estimation, inference, and causal discovery.
+- [pgmpy](https://pgmpy.org): Python library for Probabilistic Graphical Models, supporting structure learning, parameter estimation, inference, and causal discovery.
+It's a more advanced library for those interested in Bayesian networks and probabilistic models.

-- [bnlearn](https://erdogant.github.io/bnlearn/pages/html/index.html).
-Library for learning the graphical structure of Bayesian networks in Python, based on the pgmpy library but with simplified usage.
+- [bnlearn](https://erdogant.github.io/bnlearn/pages/html/index.html): A library for learning the graphical structure of Bayesian networks in Python.
+It builds on pgmpy but with a simpler and more user-friendly interface, making it a good starting point for Bayesian network tasks.

-- [gCastle](https://github.com/huawei-noah/trustworthyAI/tree/master/gcastle).
-A library for causal structure learning, featuring data simulation, structure learning, and evaluation tools.
+- [gCastle](https://github.com/huawei-noah/trustworthyAI/tree/master/gcastle): A powerful library for causal structure learning that supports a variety of algorithms, including constraint-based and score-based methods for discovering causal graphs from observational data.

+- [EconML](https://github.com/microsoft/EconML): Developed by Microsoft, this library is designed for estimating heterogeneous treatment effects using machine learning techniques.
+It combines econometrics and machine learning, offering advanced models like Double Machine Learning (DML) and Targeted Regularized Learning (TRL).

+- [CausalNex](https://causalnex.readthedocs.io/en/latest/): A library focusing on causal structure learning, particularly for Bayesian networks.
+It offers an intuitive API for building and visualizing causal graphs and provides support for interventions and counterfactual queries.

 ---

 ## Suggested Books

+All of these books are open access.

 - **[The Effect: An Introduction to Research Design and Causality](https://theeffectbook.net)** by Nick Huntington-Klein (2023) - A beginner-friendly, open-access book on causality.
 - **[Causal Inference, The Mixtape](https://mixtape.scunning.com)** by Scott Cunningham (2023) - A well-written introduction to causal inference.